leviizu/ETL-DataScience-API-Projects/README.md

 # Glassdor Data Science Jobs Compensation Comparison in The US

 ## About the Project:
-This project analyzes the 2022 Loan Limits by county.
-Skills used: Parsing JSON, grouping and summarizing data, slicing and filtering data frames, data visualization, and exporting data to excel
+This project analyzes Glass door data job advert 2021